 - Ym – Mean of Data set Y

-There is another way to calculate correlation coefficient simply by using CORREL () function in excel.
-I will explain both the Correlation Coefficient formulas by using examples.
+Another way to calculate the correlation coefficient is by using the CORREL () function in excel.
+Finally, I will explain both the Correlation Coefficient formulas by using examples.

 Examples of Correlation Coefficient Formula (With Excel Template)